Where can I go for accurate information about COVID-19?

 There is no evidence that regularly rinsing the nose with saline has protected people from infection with the new coronavirus.
 There is some limited evidence that regularly rinsing nose with saline can help people recover more quickly from the common cold.
 However, regularly rinsing the nose has not been shown to prevent respiratory infections.

-Charlotte County Public Schools are closed until March 29.
+Charlotte County Public Schools are closed until further notice.
 For more information about school closures, visit http://www.fldoe.org/em-response/.